Goodwillie Calculus via Adjunction and LS Cocategory: Dual Goodwillie Calculus

-Let us examine a point in the homotopy pullback (defined in Figure \ref{fig:lem-mini-2}), keeping in mind that a map into a product is determined by a map into each factor.
-An element of the homotopy pullback is the following data \begin{spacing}{1.25}
+Let us examine a point in the homotopy pullback, keeping in mind that a map into a product is determined by a map into each factor.
+An element of the homotopy pullback is the following data